Why Manners? Why Me?

 I’m a native and life-long resident of Orlando.
 My husband and I have two sons whom we think are pretty amazing—Marc, who is 15, and Corbett, who is is 9.
 They give me lots of practice in instilling manners, and they keep me humble!
 I love spending time with my sons, and I can’t believe how the years are going by at hyper-speed.
 I cherish every moment with them—the simple and the sublime.

-Laundry is my downfall in life.
-I actually bought everyone in the family more socks and underwear so I could go longer without doing laundry.
+- Laundry is my downfall in life.
+I actually bought everyone in the family more socks and underwear so I could go longer without washing clothes.
+Really!

-I’m addicted to sweet tea and Starbucks frappacino, and I eat three Hershey’s dark chocolate nuggets with almonds every night before bed.
+- I’m addicted to iced tea and Starbucks Frappachinos, and I eat two Hershey’s dark chocolate nuggets with almonds almost every night before bed.

-On my bucket list is a trip to Paris, going to the Kentucky Derby (I want to wear one of those beautiful hats), being invited to the White House, learning to speak French without a trace of my Southern accent sneaking in, seeing the Grand Canyon, living long enough to celebrate my sixtieth wedding anniversary with my husband, living on a farm for a month (or maybe just a week), and raising my boys to become men who seek the face of God in all they do.
+- On my bucket list is a trip to London, seeing Barbra Streisand in concert, going to the Kentucky Derby, (I want a reason to buy and wear a beautiful hat.) being invited to the White House, learning to speak French without a trace of my Southern accent sneaking in, seeing the Grand Canyon, living long enough to celebrate my 60th wedding anniversary, living on a farm for a month….or maybe just a week (We’ll have to see how those first couple of days go.), and raising my boys to become men who seek the face of God in all they do.

 With her best-friend style, at-ease approach, and insights into how to interact in any situation, Maralee mentors people with the skills they need to enhance the ways others perceive, interact, and respond to them or the brand, service, or mission they represent.